 Several weeks later, I glanced out the front window to see a Canada goose fly past.
 It was the first time Igor had flown without me.
 I went outside and found her on the front lawn, marching across to talk to me.
 After that, it was common to see her flying around the house or wandering around the front lawn waiting for me to take her back again.

-One day we were gone all day.
+One day we were gone from morning until evening.
 I returned home to find Igor missing.
 Boris was nervously pacing about and quacking, lost without her.
 There were goose tracks all over in the snow outside the sheep pen, and I guessed what had happened.

 Igor had flown out and wandered about waiting for me to come put her back in.
 When I never came, she flew again… and this time, she didn’t come back.